This section describes how to install three popular desktop

 is through XDM.
 To do so, create

-an executable ~/.xsession
+an executable ~/.xsession as

 follows:

-echo "exec ck-launch-session startplasma-x11" > ~/.xsession
+%echo "exec ck-launch-session startplasma-x11" > ~/.xsession

 Once KDE Plasma is started, refer to its built-in help system for more information on how to use its various menus and applications.